 Can UWM or the UWMPD Share Information about a Student’s Location?

 FERPA prevents UWM or the UWMPD from providing information about student class schedules and/or class location and information other than directory information if a student has opted out of making such information publicly accessible.
 If any student does not want their directory information to be available to anyone upon request, they can opt out of sharing that information.
-“Directory information” is defined at UWM to include a student’s name and address but not course schedules. (https://uwm.edu/onestop/personal-info/sharing-and-protecting-your-information/#ferpa).
+“Directory information” is defined at UWM to include a student’s name and address but not course schedules (https://uwm.edu/onestop/your-student-record/sharing-and-protecting-your-information/).
 Students may restrict the printing of their contact information in UWM’s annual directory in PAWS as well as block the release of directory information under FERPA by using this form here.

 If a student who has restricted the release of their directory information has a need to have that information made available for scholarship, internship or employment application purposes they can go to this link and complete a release authorization form listing the agency authorized to receive the information.